-Sen. Duckworth tweets baby's potential outfit for Senate floor debut
+Sen. Duckworth makes history, casts vote with baby on Senate floor

-Washington (CNN)Illinois Sen. Tammy Duckworth's baby, Maile, is ready to make her Senate floor debut.
+The vote comes one day after the Senate changed longstanding rules to allow newborns onto the Senate floor during votes for the first time.
+The rule change, voted through by unanimous consent, was done to accommodate senators with newborn babies, allowing them now to be able to bring a child under 1 year old onto the Senate floor and breastfeed them during votes.

-Duckworth, who gave birth this month to her second child, tweeted on Thursday: "May have to vote today.
+Duckworth, who is taking her unofficial maternity leave in Washington, DC, spearheaded the push for the rule change.
+She gave birth to her second child, Maile, 10 days ago.

+Earlier on Thursday, the lawmaker tweeted: "May have to vote today.
 Maile's outfit is prepped.
 Made sure she has a jacket so she doesn't violate the Senate floor dress code requiring blazers.
 Not sure what the policy is on duckling onesies but I think we're ready."

-Her spokesperson said Duckworth will come to the Senate to cast a vote on the NASA administrator, whose vote expected to be close.

 The social media post was accompanied by a photo of the potential outfit.
 Duckworth's dress code joke referred to Capitol Hill's previous rule, which required women -- reporters and lawmakers -- to wear dresses and blouses with sleeves if they want to enter certain areas.